-You don't want to relive what happened to you in court in hopes that the person being charged with sexual assault will be punished appropriately.
-You don't want to relive that sense of being violated at your most basic level or that feeling that the hottest shower on the planet won't ever erase the sense of hands touching where you didn't want, or worse, those same hands restraining you so that your assaulter could do what he or she wanted.
+You might not want to relive what happened to you in court, even if avoiding more trauma will will prevent the person who assaulted you from being punished.
+You might not want to relive that event of being violated at your most basic level and that feeling that the hottest shower on the planet won't ever erase the sense of hands touching where you didn't want (or worse, those same hands restraining you so that your assaulter could do what they wanted).

-He has suggested she should remember far more about the alleged incident than she testified to, and at one point reportedly tweeted that had the sexual assault occurred, Dr. Blasey Ford's parents would have reported the matter to the police.
+You don't want to be mocked (as Dr. Christine Blasey Ford was by none other than President Trump) in the aftermath of your testimony, which you've always been told was the right thing to do.
+(Kavanaugh suggested Dr. Blasey Ford should remember far more about the alleged incident than she testified to, and at one point reportedly tweeted that had the sexual assault occurred, Dr. Blasey Ford's parents would have reported the matter to the police.)

-News flash: even though parents should immediately report if their child reveals inappropriate behavior has occurred, not all parents do, for a range of reasons.
+News flash: Even though parents should immediately report if their child reveals inappropriate behavior has occurred, not all parents do, for a range of reasons.
 There are significant fears that the aftermath of reporting sexual assault can put the person who reports through the wringer, which it does, and can cause a great deal of strife within a family, which it can.

 While we must live by the idea that people have to be "innocent until proven guilty," it's difficult to watch testimonies like Dr. Blasey Ford's and its aftermath and feel as though your voice matters when it comes to sexual assault.
-The follow up investigation into Dr. Blasey Ford's testimony was little more than a joke, at least as reported by several media outlets; why weren't Kavanaugh and Dr. Blasey Ford interviewed, for instance?
+The follow up investigation into Dr. Blasey Ford's testimony was little more than a joke, at least as reported by several media outlets.
+Why weren't Kavanaugh and Dr. Blasey Ford interviewed, for instance?

-I was interviewed by a victims' compensation board a number of years ago regarding a sexual assault I had gone through at a very young age.
+I was interviewed by a victims' compensation board a number of years ago regarding a sexual assault I experienced at a very young age.
 While the questions were for the most part pertinent, and this was most definitely not a criminal trial I was testifying at, questions about my behaviors while on dates or in my relationships with members of the opposite sex made me unbearably uncomfortable, and I could not help but think how much worse this would feel if I was facing down the man who assaulted me across a courtroom.

 That said, it was still believed that there was not enough in Dr. Blasey Ford's testimony to justify keeping Judge Kavanaugh from his appointment to the Supreme Court.